The Doctor Shopper

 Considering all of the quality-related information in The Doctor Shopper, which is the most valuable?
 We believe that the RE·MEDI Outcomes Index and the related Value Charts are clearly the best.
 Indeed, we know of no better measure of healthcare quality.
 However, within each local healthcare market, it could take a year or more to develop the database for the Outcomes Index with respect to a particular illness, especially for rarer illnesses.
 In the meantime, the consumer will be more dependent on other information in The Doctor Shopper.
 We believe the Nurses Index, even if it is based just on surveys of nurses, is probably the next best guide.
 The relative value of the other information can be determined statistically, once the database for the Outcomes Index is well-established.

 Is The Doctor Shopper too sophisticated to be of practical use?
 It is our belief that virtually everyone will be able to use it effectively.
-The theoretical underpinnings of the Referral Satisfaction Index and The Cutting Edge may be beyond the interest of many healthcare consumers, but they should have no trouble learning how to use these concepts to their advantage.
+The theoretical underpinnings of the Referral Satisfaction Index and the Best-Value Boundary may be beyond the interest of many healthcare consumers, but they should have no trouble learning how to use these concepts to their advantage.
 The price information is straightforward, and even the relatively sophisticated RE·MEDI Outcomes Index requires no more of the consumer than comparing numbers.
-The use of the Value Chart is simplicity itself: simply choose a doctor on or near The Cutting Edge.
+The use of the Value Chart is simplicity itself: simply choose a doctor on or near the the Best-Value Boundary.
 A racing form is a sophisticated document to help racetrack denizens assess the opportunities that various horses offer for financial gain.
 A large share of racing form readers do not enjoy the benefits of higher education, but they've become adroit users of the form simply because they have their own money on the line.

-The financial incentives of Ca$hback Coverage virtually guarantee that consumers will make whatever effort is necessary to understand how the RE·MEDI system works; but consumers will also be motivated to learn about it because it provides a reliable guide to quality healthcare, and because it can offer peace of mind in knowing that a loved one is under the care of a highly capable doctor.
+The financial incentives of Reference Pricing + Rebates virtually guarantee that consumers will make whatever effort is necessary to understand how the RE·MEDI system works; but consumers will also be motivated to learn about it because it provides a reliable guide to quality healthcare, and because it can offer peace of mind in knowing that a loved one is under the care of a highly capable doctor.